 - You want to only count service lines where a specific diagnosis was used

-- You want to report on utilization of a "procedure" across care settings ("knee replacements" combining inpatient, outpatient, and ASC settings)
+- You want to report on the utilization of a "procedure" across care settings ("knee replacements" combining inpatient, outpatient, and ASC settings)

 Pulling apart an episode of care (claim)